How to Become a Nurse in California

 Resources for Nurses in California

 Once you earn California RN licensure, you should consider joining a professional nursing organization to expand your professional network.
 Additionally, state government resources help California nurses stay current with the exact requirements needed to maintain licensure.
-Along with the resources listed below, this link can provide you with more ideas on where to find assistance.
+Along with the resources listed below, our nursing career overview page can provide you with more ideas on where to find assistance.

 Top RN-to-BSN Programs in California